-Auto Body Technicians: Why Trained Pros in Auto Careers Are Needed
+Auto Body Technicians: Why Automotive Pros Are In Demand

 If you’ve been thinking of entering into an auto industry career, you might want to consider becoming an auto body technician.
 The auto industry has undergone many changes over the past couple of decades, contributing to a lack of qualified professionals entering the field for a variety of reasons.
 Additionally, there’s a general lack of attraction to technical careers, as societal pressures increasingly favour four-year colleges.
 However, the status of auto body repair work in Canada appears to be generally healthy.

 There will always be a need for professionals who can service cars that have suffered dents, cracks, or even more extensive damage following a collision, and an education in how to do this type of work is one worth pursuing.
 Here’s why auto body technicians are still necessary for the auto industry.

 This Career’s Outlook, Explained for Students in Auto Body Training

 The auto industry is attempting to work against a number of factors: the shift away from manual labour jobs, a steady increase in vehicles owned and people driving them, and an increase in technology in the vehicles being manufactured.
 A shortage of workers in various automotive professions poses some serious challenges.
 Students in British Columbia doing their auto body training should know that there are 1,300 projected job openings in motor vehicle body repairs expected by 2029, with a 1% expected growth rate happening by 2024.
 About 70% of these openings are forecasted to be due to retiring employees needing to be replaced, though industry sources claim that an insufficient number of prospective employees are available to fill that void.
 A college that can impart students with the knowledge needed for a career in auto body repair is key for this industry.

 Pressure to Attend Four-Year Universities Is Affecting the Auto Industry